joshchew24/notes/FNH 355/Assignment B Artist Statement.md

 - The players are initially met with a screen full of a colourful, diverse spread of various foods, invoking a sense of joy in the beauty of fresh ingredients.
 However, when they start the game, they find themselves in a monotonous, claustrophobic maze.
 The game is devoid of music, creating a sense of emptiness and allowing the players to focus on their task, allowing their thoughts to wander and contemplate the underlying meaning of the game.

 5) How have you and/or how will you share your piece with others?
 Briefly describe the context(s) in which your piece has been viewed by others and/or your plans for its dissemination.
 Be specific!
-- Scratch games are easily shareable via link,
+- Scratch games are easily shareable via link, so I will share the game and message with my friends on instagram.